remirror/remirror/packages/@remirror/core-utils/readme.md

 ## Installation

-This is included by default when you install `@remirror/core` or the recommended `remirror` package.
+This is included by default when you install the recommended `remirror` package.
+All exports are also available via `remirror/core/utils` and `remirror/core`.